MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

   - Consider opening a support ticket to increase the maximum number of workers to twice the instance count required to serve normal peak load.

 - Evaluate the use of TCP and SNAT ports to avoid outbound connection errors.
-  - Predictively detect SNAT port exhaustion through load testing while monitoring ports using Azure Monitor, and if SNAT errors occur, it is necessary to either scale across more/larger workers, or implement coding practices to help preserve and re-use SNAT ports, such as connection pooling or the lazy loading of resources.
+  - Predictively detect SNAT port exhaustion through load testing while monitoring ports using Azure Monitor, and if SNAT errors occur, it'snecessary to either scale across more/larger workers, or implement coding practices to help preserve and re-use SNAT ports, such as connection pooling or the lazy loading of resources.

-  - It is recommended not to exceed 100 simultaneous outbound connections to a public IP Address per worker, and to avoid communicating with downstream services via public IP addresses when a [Private Endpoint](/azure/private-link/private-endpoint-overview) or [Service Endpoint](/azure/virtual-network/virtual-network-service-endpoints-overview) could be used.
+  - It's recommended not to exceed 100 simultaneous outbound connections to a public IP Address per worker, and to avoid communicating with downstream services via public IP addresses when a [Private Endpoint](/azure/private-link/private-endpoint-overview) or [Service Endpoint](/azure/virtual-network/virtual-network-service-endpoints-overview) could be used.

 - Avoid unnecessary worker restarts.
   - Make changes within a deployment slot other than the slot currently configured to accept production traffic.
 After workers are recycled and warmed up, a 'swap' can be performed without unnecessary down time.